CID | Havelock Ahi Completes Fit-out For Four Seasons Hotel In Kuwait

 The two F&B concepts include Italian Dai Forni and pan-Asian restaurant Sintoho, both of which were designed by Kokaistduios Shanghai, and are located on the property’s 21st floor; connected by a 25m x 3m green wall.

 Sintoho is inspired by Japanese and Chinese design including stone cladding and handcrafted partitions that surround the teppanyaki and dim sum stations – all hoods feature brass cladding, handmade in China exclusively for the hotel.
 The restaurant also includes water pillars, conceived by Kokaistduios to have a “slow motion air bubble flow”.
-For this, Havelock AHI sourced a supplier in Germany who created an air pup and aquarium pillar to comply with the design specification.
+For this, Havelock AHI sourced a supplier in Germany who created an air pump and aquarium pillar to comply with the design specification.

 On the other hand, Dai Forni has an overarching fire theme, featuring a lava wall made of stone from Italy, cut in different shapes to create a lava-like elevation.
 The three pizza ovens in the restaurant have also been converted into centre pieces as part of the design.